zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0070W

   Error when reading PFX.
 The server cannot continue.
-Error=_ErrorMsg_
+Error=_errorMessage_

   **Reason:**

-  If we get an error while reading _config.https.pfx_ file then the server cannot continue and throws _ErrorMsg_ in the catch block.
+  If we get an error while reading _config.https.pfx_ file then the server cannot continue and throws _errorMessage_ in the catch block.

   **Action:**

-  No action is needed, but the _ErrorMsg_ may be needed to debug
+  No action is needed, but the _errorMessage_ may be needed to debug

 ### ZWED0071W

-  Unexpected error on server _ipAddress_: _port_ Error=_ErrorMsg_ stack trace Exception
+  Unexpected error on server _ipAddress_: _port_ Error=_errorMessage_ stack trace Exception

   **Reason:**